natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 40%
    :align: center

-**Webroot:** When it encounters an unknown app, it runs it in a bubble, preventing the app from making any permanent system changes until its cloud-based intelligence reaches a conclusion about the program.
+**Webroot:** When it encounters an unknown app, it runs it in a bubble, preventing the app from making any permanent system changes, until its cloud-based intelligence reaches a conclusion about the program.
 If it’s malicious, the tiny local Webroot program wipes out the attacker and reverses its actions.
 WEBROOT has a Near-perfect score in our malware protection and phishing protection tests.
 It is light on system resources, has fast scan capabilities, is tiny in size, and can remediate ransomware damage.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/21.jpg
    :width: 33%